Catmus logotype

 This site is organized into two main sections:

-1. A section that consists of a manual that documents CATMuS transcription practices, here.
+1. A section which consists in guidelines documenting the CATMuS transcription practices, here.

-2. A section containing the character table and describing the main characters used by the CATMuS group.
-A search functions allow you to perform queries on the guidelines.
+2. A section organized around a character table and describing the main characters used in CATMuS-compliant transcriptions.
+A search function allows you to perform queries on the guidelines.

 CATMuS members

-The members of the CATMuS project are: Ariane Pinche, Thibault Clérice, Alix Chagué, Jean-Baptiste Camps, Malamatenia Vlachou-Efstathiou, Matthias Gille Levenson, Olivier Brisville-Fertin, Federico Boschetti, Franz Fischer, Michael Gervers, Agnès Boutreux, Avery Manton, Simon Gabay, Wouter Haverals, Mike Kestemont, Caroline Vandyck and Patricia O'Connor.
+Members of the CATMuS community are: Ariane Pinche, Thibault Clérice, Alix Chagué, Jean-Baptiste Camps, Malamatenia Vlachou-Efstathiou, Matthias Gille Levenson, Olivier Brisville-Fertin, Federico Boschetti, Franz Fischer, Michael Gervers, Agnès Boutreux, Avery Manton, Simon Gabay, Wouter Haverals, Mike Kestemont, Caroline Vandyck and Patricia O'Connor.

 Cite CATMuS